 Dave's Big Deluxe

 Hailing from Tucson, this energetic sixsome rocked venues throughout Arizona and was described by a former New Times scribe as "the only known two-tone sextet ever to be named after a hamburger."

-Liam and the Ladies
+PRESENT: Liam and the Ladies

 Fronted by Sweets 'n' Beats co-owner Liam Murtaugh, this eight-member outfit rocks more of a traditional two-tone sound.